COVID-19 Safety Tips for Families

 Although the coronavirus pandemic is not over, there is some good news: The COVID-19 vaccines are widely available, safe and very effective at preventing SARS-CoV-2 infection and the severe forms of COVID-19.
 Here are some recommended safety tips for your family from Johns Hopkins Children’s Center infectious diseases specialist Anna Sick-Samuels, M.D., M.P.H.

-Now that hundreds of millions of Americans have had at least one coronavirus shot, everyone can have confidence in the safety of getting vaccinated.
+Now that millions of people have been fully vaccinated, everyone can have confidence in the safety of getting vaccinated.
 Serious side effects from the COVID-19 vaccines are very rare, and the viral infection can cause many more serious and potentially long-term health problems than getting vaccinated.
-Most side effects from the vaccine are mild and get better on their own in 1-2 days.
-The vaccines are extremely safe and effective.
-The Food and Drug Administration has authorized their use for people aged 12 and older, with younger children likely to become eligible soon.
+Most side effects from the vaccine are mild and get better on their own in one or two days.
 The vaccines can help prevent severe coronavirus disease, hospitalization and death, even from the SARS-CoV-2 delta variant and other variants currently circulating.

 Remember how COVID-19 spreads